 With regards to the color of the serum, our serums do vary slightly from batch to batch in color and consistency because the bulk natural ingredients that we use (particularly plant extracts) vary a bit depending on batch and season.
 A pale yellow, cloudy serum is not outside the realm of normal for our Vitamin C Serum due to the plant extracts (such as chamomile, clary sage, and konjac) used in the formulations.
 We use a very stable form of vitamin C that does not oxidize easily even when exposed to heat for brief periods of time (such as during shipping).

-What this means for you is that you don’t have to keep your serum refrigerated in order to keep it fresh.
-For the record, I’ve kept my serum in my hot-and-humid bathroom for the past 3 months and it’s still going strong.
+Personally, I love that they use a more stable version of Vitamin C because it means that I don’t have to keep my serum refrigerated to keep it fresh.
+(For the record, I’ve kept my serum in my hot-and-humid bathroom for the past 3 months and it’s still going strong.)